NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Choice
      - auto, suburban, urban, rural
      - The type of site.
-If not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site>`_) is used.
    * - ``site_iecc_zone``
      - false
      -